Boat Parking Pad Cost: 10x24 = 4.07 yd3, $1.9k-$4.3k

 A boat parking pad concrete cost estimate should start with square feet, but the quote lives in the details: trailer load, turning path, base prep, drainage, edge support, access, finish, and whether the pad ties into an existing driveway.
 Boat pads can be small side strips or full parking slabs, so a generic driveway number is not enough.

 Use the Concrete Driveway Extension Cost Guide for added driveway area and the Concrete Cost Calculator for material pricing.
 Compare installed bids in the Concrete Quote Reviewer.
+If the pad becomes a larger side-yard slab, use the Concrete Local Cost Estimator to keep excavation, base, reinforcement, delivery, and finish as separate quote lines.

 Quick answer